TerrorVision: Reception

 Janet Maslin of The New York Times wrote: "The film's style is so smugly stupid that it's hard to tell whether the creatures, dripping with primordial ooze, are any less attractive than the Puttermans" and also called the film "noisly [sic] campy without being the least bit clever."
 Variety dismissed it as "an uninvolving sci-fi thriller comedy that relies heavily for its shock value on gooey monster effects rather than cinematic finesse ...
 With the apparent intent of making some comments about our unnatural reliance on television, and technology in general, filmmakers have perhaps bit off too much."
 Writing in the Chicago Tribune, Rick Kogan gave the film one star out of four and called it "a certifiably bad movie" with "a good deal that is distasteful," but also found it "strangely likable" because Nicolaou "has done a better job than most who have tackled this particular beat.
 He has a nice feel for pacing if not for tension, a good eye for detail if often excessive and an occasional burst of humor."

 Patrick Goldstein of the Los Angeles Times wrote, "There are a few wonderful moments scattered throughout the picture, clearly the kind of goofy monster mash that should be seen long after midnight when your brain is operating at half-speed ...
 But to mix up the gross-outs with gags you need a good curve ball — the jokes should have a real spin to them.
 That weird comic rhythm is missing here.
 In fact, Nicolaou has such a terrible sense of timing that the scenes drag on long after every laugh has been squeezed dry."
 David Maine of Pop Matters called "TerrorVision "a truly wretched movie."

-On review aggregator website Rotten Tomatoes, TerrorVision holds an approval rating of 0% based on nine reviews, with an average rating of 3.30/10.
+On review aggregator website Rotten Tomatoes, TerrorVision holds an approval rating of 10% based on ten reviews.